 New Castle Court House Museum

-Built in 1732, this building served as Delaware's first court and state capitol.
-Here in 1776, New Castle, Kent, and Sussex counties declared their independence from Pennsylvania and England creating the Delaware State.
+Built in 1732, the New Castle Court House served as Delaware’s first court and state capitol.
+Here in 1776, New Castle, Kent and Sussex counties declared their independence from Pennsylvania and England creating the Delaware State.

 Phone: (302) 323-4453